 Haeundae beach is one of the most popular tourist attractions in Busan, South Korea.
 If you are a novice swimmer, you can go for a swim in Haeundae beach without thinking twice.
 You can even go for a swim with your kids because of the calm and shallow waters.
-This beach has also earned a lot of positive reputation for the amazing views of sunrise, which you can see over the horizon.
-Moreover, there are a few hot springs located closer to the Haeundae beach and people believe that water given out by them have excellent healing properties.
+This beach has also earned a positive reputation for the amazing views of the sunrise, which you can see over the horizon.
+Moreover, there are a few hot springs located closer to Haeundae beach and people believe that water from them has excellent healing properties.

 Plus, Haeundae is an awesome spot to enjoy the night view with dynamic buildings and yachts.
 Why don’t you grab a beer and Korean fried chicken? 😉